Sergey-Denisenko/Sergey-Denisenko/README.md

 ### Welcome 👋
 ### My name is Sergey Denisenko.
-I am frontend developer.
+I am a frontend developer.

 #### Thank you for your interest in my github account
 <!--